 - Finally, analyze the results to make sure all of the calculations were performed correctly.

-For examples, imagine a bowling ball rolling across the ground.
-The ball as a velocity vector that tells us about it’s movement.
+For example, imagine a bowling ball rolling across the ground.
+The ball is a velocity vector that tells us about its movement.
 It has a direction and magnitude.

 Vector addition is the process of adding 2 or more vector values together to yield a final single vector.